 |Good for textured paintings.
 A regular gel with added UV protects paintings from fading

 How to apply the isolation coat for acrylic painting: 5 easy steps

 Before we move on to the step-by-step process, remember these 8 rules about applying isolation coat:

 1. You apply isolation coat consciously, quickly and carefully 2.
 Your painting is fully dried (at least 24h) before isolation coat application 3.
 There is NO brush hairs on the surface before isolation coat application 4.
 You've signed your painting before isolation coat application 5.
 You apply isolation coat in a dry, dust-free room and you use only clean brush and any other containers if you need them.
 6. Apply only one coat of your isolation medium and wait 24-72 hours before varnishing.
 7. If you need a photo of your painting without patches of reflected light, make it before isolation coat 8.
 Avoid thick layer of isolation coat by any mean!

 Now we are ready to proceed.
 The way how you apply the isolation coat is fully depending on the texture of the painting.

-Step-by-step guide How to apply isolation coat on your acrylic painting:
+Step-by-step guide on How to apply an isolation coat to your acrylic painting: